NEUIR/LegalDuet/Fine-Tuning/README.md

         projected = self.projection(cls_embedding)
         return projected
 ```
-## 3. Training your model
+## 3. Training model
-You can follow our code 'example.py' to finetuning your model.
+To fine-tune model, ensure your dataset format follows the structure used in **LADAN's dataset**.
+You can also define your dataset format based on this structure.

+For the full training pipeline, see `example.py`.